Regular Show: The Movie: Production

 Quintel confirmed that the film is canon to the events of the show, and is set between the first two episodes of season seven, "Dumptown U.S.A." and "The Parkie Awards".

 The sixth season of Regular Show was affected by the film.
-It was set to have 40 episodes, but due to the production of the film, only 31 were produced.
-Season seven featured 39 episodes.
+It was set to have 40 11-minute segments, but due to the production of the film, only 31 were produced, for a total of 28 episodes (the half-hour episodes take up two production codes).
+The seventh season featured 36 episodes.

 Soundtrack

 The soundtrack for the film featured three real-life songs including, "March of the Swivel Heads", "The Future's So Bright, I Gotta Wear Shades" and "Pale Blue Eyes".

 Release

-Theatrical release
+Theatrical limited release

-The film first screened at the L.A.
-Downtown Independent on August 14, 2015, and continued to screen until August 20, 2015.
+The film made its world premiere for a Downtown Independent debut screening on August 14, 2015, and continued to play there until August 20, 2015.
 The film also screened at select Alamo Drafthouse Cinemas across the United States and it had a select showtime at the SVA Theatre of New York and at the Cinema Montrereal CANADA during October 2015.